top of page

 The strategy:

-The good versions are free to teachers who purchase one or more copies of
+The good versions of outlines (of all 72 lessons) are free to teachers who purchase one or more copies of Discovering Life Science

 To view examples, see the "CONTENTS" menu item.

-Teachers with large classes will not likely be able to go beyond instructing students in the basics of outlining, and then providing them with the good versions for comparison.
-Taking just this step provides students with the opportunity to learn (or refine) a vital skill that will help them in all future classes.
+Teachers with large classes will likely be unable to go beyond instructing students in the basics of outlining, and then providing them with the good versions for comparison.
+Taking just these step provides students with the opportunity to learn (or refine) a vital skill that will help them in all future classes.

 For most of my career, I was fortunate to have small classes.
 This enabled me to provide more support (per student), so I devised an efficient means to provide students with written feedback; I did this for the first three or four assigned outlines.
 My feedback strategy is described in the final pages of the handout that I've linked to the button below.
 I referred to this feedback as a "skill-check."
 I stressed to students that my goal was to help them improve their skills, and that all serious efforts earned full credit.
 When each skill-checked outline was returned, I devoted about 10 minutes of class time to remind students of the meaning of the symbols that I used in marking their papers, and to answer questions.
 As expected, a high percentage of students steadily improved their skill level.